jplatte/ShittyBinary/c/README.md

-# Binary
+# Binary (C)

-A library I ported to C, because C only supports base 10 and base 16.
+The binary library ported to C, because C only supports base 10 and base 16.
 Try it for yourself!

-This is a port of https://github.com/jplatte/ShittyBinary

-Send any suggestions to the maintainer of the C++ library, not me.

 ## Example

 ```C
 #ifdef _cplusplus
 using namespace std;